 Many voting areas are located directly inside the accessible entrance of the polling place.
-If a voter would have to navigate a hallway to reach the voting area from the accessible entrance, the path of travel should be marked with large print signs.
-In addition, those hallways should be at least 36 inches wide.
+If a voter would have to navigate a hallway or corridor to reach the voting area from the accessible entrance, the path of travel should be marked with large print signs.
+In addition, those hallways or corridors should be at least 36 inches in width.
 If the voting area is not on the main floor of the building, an elevator or wheelchair lift should be available and operational on Election Day.

-Hallways should also be free from hazards that protrude more than 4 inches into the path and are between 27 and 80 inches above the ground.
-Permanent obstacles, such as drinking fountains and display cases, should be marked with a cane-detectable warning object, such as a traffic cone, so a voter with blindness or low vision can safely navigate the hall.
+Interior corridors should also be free from hazards that protrude more than 4 inches into the path and are between 27 and 80 inches in height, such as trash cans and tables.
+Permanent obstacles, such as drinking fountains and display cases, should be marked with a cane-detectable warning object, such as a traffic cone, so a voter with a visual impairment can safely navigate the corridor.